msmccann10/PP-movie-database-and-analysis/README.md

 Distribution of genres <br>
 <img src="./images//genre dist.png"  width=80%>

-Since we are looking at numeric data (profit) with more than two groups (genre) we will want to preform a one way ANOVA test.
-In order to conduct a one way ANOVA we need to check the following assumptions:
+Since we are looking at numeric data (profit) with more than two groups (genre) we will want to perform a one-way ANOVA test.
+To conduct a one-way ANOVA we need to check the following assumptions:
-- No significant outliers: 291 outliers were found in the dataset and removed prior to hypothesis testing.
+- No significant outliers: 291 outliers were found in the dataset and removed before hypothesis testing.
-- Normailty of data: The data failed to meet the assumption of Normality based on Shapiro's test.
-However, due to the size of our dataset this result can be ignored.
+- Normality of data: The data failed to meet the assumption of Normality based on Shapiro's test.
+However, due to the size of our dataset, this result can be ignored.
 - Equal Variance: The data fails to meet the assumption of equal variance based on the Levene test.

-Because our data fails the equal variance assumption it is considered nonparametric and we used the Kruskal-Wallis test instead of the one way ANOVA.
+Because our data fails the equal variance assumption it is considered nonparametric and we used the Kruskal-Wallis test instead of the one-way ANOVA.
-- Wallis-Kruskal Test Statisitic: 570.9538320414558
+- Wallis-Kruskal Test Statistic: 570.95
-- Wallis-Kruskal P-Value: 6.726215671699646e-109
+- Wallis-Kruskal P-Value: 6.73e-109

 The results of our Wallis Kruskal test yielded a p-value less than our alpha value of 0.05.
 We reject the null hypothesis that movie genre does not affect the profit of a movie.
-Further analysis indicates that movies in the adventure, sci-fi, and animation genres do best with an average profit above $175 million, and movies in the action, fantasy, and family genres also do well with an average profit over $100 million.
-Likewise, movies in the history, sports, war, and western genres do the worst with average profit below or near $25 million.
+Further analysis indicates that movies in the adventure, sci-fi and animation genres do best with an average profit above $175 million, and movies in the action, fantasy, and family genres also do well with an average profit over $100 million.
+Likewise, movies in the history, sports, war, and western genres do the worst with a mean profit below or near $25 million.

 <img src="./images//genre tukey.png"  width=80%>

 <img src="./images//revenue by genre.png"  width=80%>

 ### Runtime Trends
-Question: Annecdotaly it feels as if movies have gotten longer...
-Have movies in fact gotten longer in the past 20 years?
+Question 3: Anecdotally, it feels as if movies have gotten longer...
+Have movies gotten longer in the past 20 years?
 - Null Hypothesis ($H_0$): Movie runtime (length) has not changed significantly since 2000.
 - Alternative Hypothesis ($H_A$): Movie runtime (length) has changed significantly since 2000.
 - Alpha: 0.05